By Rod Machado

 Generally, you're looking at an age range from 21 years to the early 50's.
 Nevertheless, I recently had a friend who was hired by a regional airline at 55 years of age (this is what happens when the demand for pilots exceeds the supply of pilots).
 He didn't have a four-year college degree, either.
 Keep in mind that FAR Part 121 (the airline regulations) require than airline pilots retire at 65.
 So, someone hired at 55 can still provide a regional airline with a stable employee for a good 10 years.
 To these regional companies, that's as good as gold given that younger pilots tend to run off to a major airline once they have acquired enough on-the-job experience flying regional equipment.

 I'm often asked about how realistic it is for a person in their mid-30's to think about changing careers and flying for a living.
 As I see it, it's realistic--with qualification.
-At this point in time (2022) it's entirely realistic to be 35 years old with no flight time and begin training for an airline career and hope to be hired in the next few years to fly for an airline of some sort (a regional or national airline).
+At this point in time (2024) it's entirely realistic to be 35 years old with no flight time and begin training for an airline career and hope to be hired in the next few years to fly for an airline of some sort (a regional or national airline).

 You can bet that non-airline flying jobs will be on the increase, too.
 Why do I say this?
 Because of something known as VLJs or very light jets.
 These aircraft are making it convenient for small business owners to cooperate in fractional ownership of VLJ aircraft.
 This means these businessmen won't need to take the airlines to go places (don't worry, there will always be folks who want to or need to travel by airliner).
 And that means that they'll need pilots to fly their small jet airplanes for them.
 You could be one of these pilots if you positioned yourself correctly in terms of gaining experience and building flight time.
 Furthermore, there are several small charter operations using smaller, four-place aircraft to provide transportation to these same small business owners.
 Someone has to fly these airplanes and, as an entry level pilot position, that could be you.

 It's not unreasonable to assume that you can go from zero time to ATP-rated pilot in 18 months.
 This isn't easy, however.
 It's more likely that you'll take two to three years to acquire the 1,500 hours necessary to become an ATP rated pilot.
 In one of my busiest years as a flight instructor, I flew a little over 1,240 hours, but I've known folks to fly 1,400+ hours as an instructor in a year.
-This means that a minimum of a year and a half would be necessary to obtain the qualifications for an ATP certificate.
+This means that a minimum of a year and a half would be necessary to obtain the qualifications for an ATP certificate (and forget your social life, too).
 Therefore, if you're 35 years old and have the money to stop what you're doing and begin flight training right now, the odds are that you'll have a good chance at flying with a commuter airline in the next two to three years.

 Additionally, the older you are, the more likely that you'll find it difficult to move beyond a regional airline, to a job with the major airlines.
 But don't get me wrong here.
 Regional flying is fun flying and the pay is increasing by the month, too (supply and demand is at work here).
 Flying for a regional airline also has several benefits not offered by the majors.
 For instance, you're more likely to become a pilot with seniority sooner.
 This means you won't be away from home as long (assuming you don't like to be away from home, that is.
 Trust me, some hotels are like Dixie Dumpsters with a checkout time.
 This gets old fast).
 As a general rule, you get to hand fly the airplane more often than you do the big jets.
 This is one of the reasons that regional pilots are very skilled pilots.
 Some regional airlines are equipping their fleets with larger and larger aircraft (no, not because the passengers are becoming larger and larger, either).
 So it's possible that you'll be flying airline-size equipment in a relatively short period of time.